 - Learn to cut your kids' hair yourself.
 You and your spouse might even learn to cut each other's hair.
 There are instructional videos and kits available.
 With a little practice, you'll likely be pleased with the results and will be saving considerable money.

-To get your kids interested in saving and investing their money (and perhaps to ensure that you'll be treated to a first-class nursing home one day), consider giving them a copy of our new book, The Motley Fool Investment Guide for Teens: 8 Steps to Having More Money Than Your Parents Ever Dreamed Of -- or just point them to our special online nook for teens.
+To get your kids interested in saving and investing their money (and perhaps to ensure that you'll be treated to a first-class nursing home one day), consider giving them a copy of The Motley Fool Investment Guide for Teens: 8 Steps to Having More Money Than Your Parents Ever Dreamed Of -- or just point them to our special online nook for teens.